confluentinc/kafka-streams-examples/docs/index.rst

    .. figure:: ../../../tutorials/examples/music/images/describe_songfeed.png
        :width: 600px

 #.
 At this point we have created a stream of filtered play events called ``ksql_playevents_min_duration`` and a table of song metadata called ``ksql_song``.
 Enrich the stream of play events with song metadata using a Stream-Table ``JOIN``.
-This will result in a new stream of play events enriched with descriptive song information like song title along with each play event.
+This results in a new stream of play events enriched with descriptive song information like song title along with each play event.

    .. code-block:: bash